Definition and Example of Above-the-Line Deductions

-The money you contribute to an IRA is also deductible above-the-line, or at least some of it is.
-There are limits to how much you can invest, based on—you guessed it—your AGI before you claim these amounts as adjustments to income.
-Some other rules also apply, too, such as whether you or your spouse have access to employer-provided retirement plans.
+The money you contribute to an individual retirement account (IRA) is also deductible above the line, or at least some of it is.
+There are limits to the amount of your contribution that you can deduct.
+These limits are based on your AGI before you claim these amounts as adjustments to income.
+Other rules also apply, such as whether you or your spouse have access to employer-provided retirement plans.

-Contributions to 401(k), 403(b), and 457 plans are eligible for this deduction as well, again subject to phaseout rules that are dependent on your AGI, but Roth accounts don’t qualify.
+Contributions to 401(k), 403(b), and 457 plans are eligible for this deduction, as well—subject to phase out rules that are dependent on your income.
+Contributions to Roth accounts are not deductible.

-You can invest money into a health savings account to pay for certain healthcare costs that aren't covered by your health insurance plan, and these contributions are also above-the-line adjustments to income.
+You can invest money in a health savings account to pay for certain healthcare costs that aren't covered by your health insurance plan, and these contributions are above-the-line adjustments to income as well.

-The catch?
 The plan must be a high-deductible policy, and group policy coverage doesn't qualify.
 Your contributions must be made with "after-tax" dollars—in other words, they weren't deducted from your pay before taxes were withheld on the balance.
 If you were allowed to take deductions on "pre-tax" dollars, it would effectively give you two tax breaks on the same money.

-If you’re pursuing a college education or you’re paying for a dependent or your spouse to do so, you can claim an above-the-line deduction for up to $2,500 in interest you pay per year on qualifying student loans.
 AGI limits prior to claiming this deduction apply here, too, however.
-You can’t claim the student loan interest deduction phases out between AGI of $70,000 and $85,000 for a single taxpayer in the 2021 and 2022 tax years.
+The student loan interest deduction phases out between AGI of $70,000 and $85,000 for a single taxpayer in the 2021 and 2022 tax years.
 You won't be able to claim the entire $2,500 if your pre-student loan interest deduction AGI is $70,000 or more.

-These limits increase to $170,000 and $140,000 respectively for married taxpayers who file joint returns.
-You can't claim this one at all if you're married by file a separate return.
+These limits increase to $170,000 and $140,000 for married taxpayers who file joint returns.
+You can't claim this one at all if you're married but file a separate return.

-Teachers and some other school employees can claim an above-the-line deduction for up to $250 as a sort of reimbursement for money they spend out of pocket on classroom supplies.
-Costs associated with taking certain courses are deductible as well.
+Teachers and some other school employees can claim an above-the-line deduction for up to $250 as reimbursement for money they spend out-of-pocket on classroom supplies.
+Costs associated with taking certain continuing education courses are deductible as well.
 This limit increases to $500 total ($250 each) if you're married to an educator and file a joint tax return.